natebarksdale/natebarksdale.github.io/output/2025-03-17-creativity-and-cooperation-in-the-dynamics-of-the-lexicon-from-lexis-to-logos.md

 ---
 author: Nate Barksdale
 pubDatetime: 2025-03-17
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T22:26:26Z
-title: Grant Profile | Creativity and Cooperation in the Dynamics of the Lexicon: from Lexis to Logos
+title: Grant Profile | Creativity and Cooperation in the Dynamics of the Lexicon - from Lexis to Logos
 slug: grant-profile-creativity-and-cooperation-in-the-dynamics-of-the-lexicon-from-lexis-to-logos
 featured: false
 draft: false